706f6c6c7578/oc/README.md

 The minitalk folder contains a small talk client and server, so that Alice and Bob can talk to each other.

-öc_crypt is a small encryption / decryption program, allowing you to encrypt your oc_client messages, prior sending.
+oc_crypt is a small encryption / decryption program, allowing you to encrypt your oc_client messages, prior sending.

 oc_paganini_server.go allows you to post to Usenet anonymously, with oc_client.go, via the Paganini Newsserver's .onion URL.
 This results in 6 hops, instead of 3.